fmgrafikdesign/SimpleWebSerialJS/README.md

 Do you know your way around web development?
 Basic concepts like HTML, JavaScript?
 Then you can use this without problems.

 Do you like experimenting with new web technologies, maybe learn a new thing or two?
 This library will give you an idea what's possible when we integrate websites with the real world.

+## Getting Started

+Get started by installing the JavaScript library and the Arduino library.
+You can find a quick setup in the [documentation](https://fmgrafikdesign.gitbook.io/simplewebserial/).

+Alternatively you can check out the repository and have a look at the examples folder.
+Be aware, you will need an Arduino for all of them, and some parts (LEDs, potentiometer etc) for most of them.